Morris College: History

+The college's ninth president, Luns C. Richardson, who served from 1974 to July 2017, was the college's longest serving president.
+Under his leadership, $450,000.00 deficit was eliminated in three years.
+During his tenure the college was also accredited and enrollment increased.

+Richardson was succeeded by Leroy Staggers who became the college's tenth president and served from July 2017 to July 2024.

+In 2023, Morris College received funding from the National Trust for Historic Preservation's African American Cultural Heritage Action Fund to create plans for preserving the school's historic buildings, some of which date back to 1924.

 Academics

 Morris College offers bachelor's degrees in 20 areas of study.
 The college is accredited by the Southern Association of Colleges and Schools to award four different types of bachelor's degrees: Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, and Bachelor of Science in Education.

-To effectively accomplish the purpose and philosophy of Morris College, its academic programs are organized into five academic divisions which oversee their respective departments.
+These academic programs are organized into five academic divisions.